You Only Have to Be Right Once

 The Unprecedented Rise of the Instant Tech Billionaires

-Randall Lane is the editor of Forbes Magazine, where he has helped it reach its highest-ever U.S. readership (6.7 million) with new emphases on young innovators and disruptors.
+Randall Lane is the chief content officer of Forbes Magazine, where he has helped it reach its highest-ever U.S. readership (6.7 million) with new emphases on young innovators and disruptors.
 These are people reimagining the rules for business and rethinking the potential for entrepreneurs to solve the world’s most intractable problems, whether through their business missions or philanthropy.

 Randall Lane understands the entrepreneurial mindset because he’s been an entrepreneur himself.
-Before returning to Forbes as the editor in 2011, Lane after spent more than a decade co-founding, serving as editor-in-chief and, in the latter case, the CEO of two media startups that in aggregate launched almost a dozen magazines and related web sites, including P.O.V.
+Before returning to Forbes as the chief content officer, Lane after spent more than a decade co-founding, serving as editor-in-chief and, in the latter case, the CEO of two media startups that in aggregate launched almost a dozen magazines and related web sites, including P.O.V.
 (Adweek’s “Startup of the Year”), Trader Monthly, and Dealmaker.

 A fluid speaker and a regular on MSNBC’s Morning Joe and other television programs, Lane is a member of the Council on Foreign Relations, serves on the global board of directors for The Global Poverty Project/Global Citizen, chairs the advisory board for Last Mile Health, and serves three boards affiliated with his alma mater, the University of Pennsylvania.
 As a hobby, Lane, a certified sommelier, served as chief restaurant critic for Time Out New York, where he was a National Magazine Award finalist.